madajaju/edgemere/docs-md/actors/applicationdeveloper/index.md

 ---
 layout: default
-title: Actor Application Developer
+title: Application Developer
 permalink: actor-applicationdeveloper
+parent: All Actors
 ---

 # Application Developer

-Long description Continued on next line
+The Application Developer work in coordination with DevOps to manage services, applications and workloads through the development pipeline.